-- Email this page

 - Time-on-time scoring will be used for PHRF classes.

 - The Low point scoring system of Appendix A of the Racing Rules of Sailing will apply, as modified.
 Each boat's total score will be the sum of her scores for all races.
 There shall be no throw outs.
 One race constitutes a series.
-Boats still racing that do not finish within 45 minutes of the first boat finishing in her class will be scored the number of finishers plus two.
-Others will be scored DNF (Did Not Finish).
-This changes RRS 35, A4.1, A4.2 and A5.
+Boats still racing that do not finish within 45 minutes of the first boat finishing in her class will be scored the number of competitors plus one.

 - The Friday Distance race will be scored separately from the races held Saturday and Sunday and will not be counted towards the Brent Halsey, Jr. Memorial Trophy.